v-ramadas/wiscRaft/README.md

-# wisc_raft
+# wiscRaft

-Raft implementation as part of CS739 project
+An implementation of the Raft consensus protocol for a small three node server system.